d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 To new or existing users, the release candidate is safe to use.
 The release candidate is signed with my developer certificate but not notarized.
 Only releases will be notarized.

+There is a new version 1.45 of rclone.
+If you are using version 1.45 of rclone you should download this rc to get correct info about number of files to synchronize.
+There was a change in output from version 1.43 of rclone.
+This is set in userconfig of RcloneOSX.

 Released 26 November 2018.

 - a lot of cleanup in code (delete of dead code)